Looking to score a job as an Account Manager?

 You made it!
 We packed a lot of information into this post so I wanted to distill the key points for you and lay out next steps so you know exactly where to from here.

-Here are the 5 steps for writing a job-winning Account Manager resume:
+Here are the 5 steps for writing a job-winning Account Manager cover letter:

-- Use ResyMatch.io to find the right keywords and optimize your resume for each role you apply to
+- Use ResyMatch.io to find the right keywords and optimize your cover letter for each role you apply to

-- Compare the draft of your resume to the examples on this page to make sure you're on the right path
+- Compare the draft of your cover letter to the examples on this page to make sure you're on the right path

 If you follow those steps, you're going to be well on your way to landing more Account Manager interviews and job offers.

-Now that your resume is taken care of, check out my guide on writing a job-winning Account Manager cover letter (with examples!).
+Now that your cover letter is taking care of, be sure to check out our guide on writing a job-winning Account Manager resume (with examples!).